Blackrosedigital/digital-assets/README.md

 ## Technologies

-Languages
+### Languages

-    --The site was mainly developed using HTML and CSS Frameworks, libraries & Programs
+The site was mainly developed using HTML and CSSFrameworks, libraries & Programs
 - Bootstrap 5.2

-    --Used for Layout and Positioning.
-Also code used for navbar and modal.
+  - Used for Layout and Positioning.
+Also code used for navbar.
 - W3Schools

-    --Code used for disappearing header/navbar.
+  - Code used for disappearing header/navbar.
 - Git / Github

-    --Used for version control, storage and deployment.
+  - Used for version control, storage and deployment.
-- Gitpod
+- CloudAnywhere

-    --IDE used.
+  - IDE used.
 - GoogleFonts

-    --Used for importing fonts into stylesheet.
+  - Used for importing fonts into stylesheet.
 - Google Dev Tools

-    --Used for troubleshooting and small style changes.
+  - Used for troubleshooting and small style changes.
-- Canva

-    --Used to create a color pallette from background image.
 - Convertio

-    --Used for file conversion.
+  - Used for file conversion.
 - iloveimg

-    --Used for resizing images.
+  - Used for resizing images.
 - Whimsical

-    --Used to create wireframes.
+  - Used to create wireframes.
 - Techsini

-    --Used to create mock ups.
+  - Used to create mock ups.
-- EZgif

-    --Used to create gifs for readme.
 - WAVE

-    --Used to check accessibility of site.
+  - Used to check accessibility of site.
 - Favicon.io

-    [Used to create a favicon]
+  - Used to create a favicon

+## Testing

+## Deployments

+## Credits